Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Experiment Setup

 \ding{111} \textbf{Last Round (LR)}: This is a naive attack scenario where the adversary has access to only the final model achieved after completing FL training, with no additional attack strategies applied.

-\ding{111} \textbf{Intermediate Rounds (IR)}: In this scenario, the attacker has access to the ground truth information of intermediate victim rounds from server cooperation as mentioned in Section \ref{s:with_server}.
+\ding{111} \textbf{Intermediate Rounds (IR)}: The attacker has access to the ground truth information of intermediate victim rounds from server cooperation as mentioned in Section \ref{s:with_server}.
 IR directly prompts these victim models without applying any attack strategy.

 \ding{111} \textbf{Forced Participation (FP)}: As one of the extreme scenarios, we assume that the server intentionally manipulates the FL protocol and client selection process.
 Instead of random selection, the server forces the victims to participate in each round.
 This unfair action gives the highest importance to the victims' local data.
 Since the victims' local updates are getting exposed in each iteration, it is not necessary to consider the intermediate rounds.
 Instead, we consider the final model after the training is completed.